spring-projects/spring-retry/README.md

 during initialization.
 There is no root object for the evaluation but they can reference other beans in the context.

-Version 1.3.3 added the `rethrow` attribute to `@Retryable`; when `true` any exceptions that are not retryable are thrown unchanged to the caller and the `@Recover` method is not called.
+Version 1.3.3 added the `rethrow` and `rethrowExceptions` attributes to `@Retryable`; when `rethrow` is `true` any exceptions that are not retryable are thrown unchanged to the caller and the `@Recover` method is not called.
+The same behavior for exceptions listed in `rethrowExceptions`.

 #### <a name="Additional_Dependencies"></a> Additional Dependencies